Categories

 SUMMARY:

 Published by Avon Books, Inc. in 2000, this short story anthology’s 214-page ninth installment has a decidedly British flavor.
-Consisting of fourteen original tales, most of them either play off an Agatha Christie title or offer her some form of homage.
+Consisting of fourteen original tales, the theme is either playing off an Agatha Christie title or offer her some form of homage.
 Mystery author Joan Hess provides an introduction.

 Leading off with a classic Parker Pyne reprint, the mayhem is as follows: